 A security freeze means that your file cannot be shared with potential creditors.
-A security freeze can help prevent new account identity theft.
+A security freeze can help prevent identity theft.
 Most businesses will not open credit accounts without first checking a consumer's credit history.
 If your credit files are frozen, even someone who has your name and Social Security number probably would not be able to obtain credit in your name.

 How do I place a security freeze?

-To place a freeze, you must write to each of the three consumer reporting agencies.
-Consumer reporting agencies charge a \$10 fee to place or remove a security freeze, unless you provide proof that you are a victim of identity theft or are at least 65 years old, in which case there is no fee.
+To place a freeze, you must request it in writing to each of the three credit bureaus.
+Credit bureaus charge a \$10 fee to place or remove a security freeze, unless you provide proof that you are a victim of identity theft or are more than 65 years old, in which case there is no fee.
 A copy of your police report, investigative report or a complaint to a law enforcement agency concerning identity theft must be provided to show that you are a victim of identity theft.

 Write to all three addresses below and include the information that follows:

 Equifax Security Freeze Experian Security Freeze TransUnion Security Freeze P.O.
 Box 105788 P.O.
-Box 9554 P O Box 2000

-Atlanta, GA 30348 Allen, TX 75013 Chester, PA 19016
+Box 9554 P O Box 2000 Atlanta, GA 30348 Allen, TX 75013 Chester, PA 19016